komaleswarreddy/cse/README.md

 # CSE6 Poll System

 A professional, fully responsive, dark-themed login and polling system for CSE6 students.
-This system allows students to log in using a unique 4-digit code and vote for their classmates in various fun categories.
+This system allows students to log in using a unique 6-digit code and vote for their classmates in various fun categories.

 ## Features

-- **Secure Login**: 4-digit code authentication (predefined for each student)
+- **Secure Login**: 6-digit code authentication (unique for each student)
-- **Admin Portal**: Special access with code 9999 to view all voting results
+- **Admin Portal**: Special access with code 999999 to view all voting results
-- **Voting System**: Students can vote for nominees in 15 different categories
+- **Voting System**: Students can vote for nominees in various categories
 - **Real-Time Updates**: Vote counts update instantly
 - **Dark Theme UI**: Modern and sleek interface with glassmorphism design
 - **Responsive Design**: Works seamlessly on mobile, tablet, and desktop screens